Copyright infringement: Economic impact of infringement in emerging markets

 The 2011 Business Software Alliance Piracy Study Standard estimated the total commercial value of illegally copied software to be at $59 billion in 2010, with emerging markets accounting for $31.9 billion, over half of the total.
 Furthermore, mature markets for the first time received fewer PC shipments than emerging economies in 2010.
-In addition with software infringement rates of 68 per cent comparing to 24 per cent of mature markets, emerging markets thus possessed the majority of the global increase in the commercial value of counterfeit software.
+In addition, software infringement rates were 68 per cent compared to 24 per cent in mature markets; thus, emerging markets possessed the majority of the global increase in the commercial value of counterfeit software.
 China continued to have the highest commercial value of such software at $8.9 billion among developing countries and second in the world behind the US at $9.7 billion in 2011.
 In 2011, the Business Software Alliance announced that 83 per cent of software deployed on PCs in Africa had been pirated (excluding South Africa).

 Some countries distinguish corporate piracy from private use, which is tolerated as a welfare service.
 This is the leading reason developing countries refuse to accept or respect copyright laws.
 Traian Băsescu, the president of Romania from 2004 to 2014, stated that "piracy helped the young generation discover computers.
 It set off the development of the IT industry in Romania."